IOCoin/DIONS/README.md

 *  4 MB Blocks
 *  1 MB Data Cap
 * 60 second blocktime (Up to 16 second blocktime)
-* 1.5 IOC Constant POS reward per Block + any tx fees in that block.
+* 1.5 IOC Constant POS reward per Block + Any TX Fees per block.
 * Enhanced API allowing registration of aliases and associated data, aliases may be kept encrypted or public.
 Aliases, encrypted or public may send and receive.